Unbalanced subtrees in binary rooted ordered and un-ordered trees

 \section{Abstract}

-{We study particular patterns in ordered and un-ordered rooted binary trees.
-Infact we will consider completely unbalanced subtrees, where unbalancing is measured according to the so-called Colless's index.
-We consider then those subtrees having the \emph{caterpillar} property.
-The size of the biggest caterpillar subtree becomes then a new parameter with respect to which we find several enumerations.}
+{Binary rooted trees, both in the ordered and in the un-ordered case, are well studied structures in the field of combinatorics.
+The aim of this work is to study particular patterns in these classes of trees.
+We consider completely unbalanced subtrees, where unbalancing is measured according to the so-called Colless's index.
+The size of the biggest unbalanced subtree becomes then a new parameter with respect to which we find several enumerations.}